brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 ### 1.2.
 Categories of Resource Data <a name="resourceDataCategories"></a>
 Our endpoints respond with data that we classify in 3 ways:

-Data can be static, semi-static, and continuous.
+Data can be static, semi-static, or continuous.

 #### 1.2.1. static data
 Static data changes infrequently, if at all.